Haraden994/SpaceBeyondSpace/README.md

 - [ ] Concept art/reference images
 - [ ] Event diagrams
 - [ ] Examples of statistical computation during a fight
+- [ ] Finite-state machines for the behavior of at least 3 NPC
 - [ ] (other stuff)